knpuniversity/symfony2-rest/knpu/episode4/handling-invalid-token.md

-# Gracefull Erros for an Invalid JWT
+# Graceful Errors for an Invalid JWT

 We already know that if the client *forgets* to send a token, Symfony calls the `start()` method.
 But what happens if authentication fails?